fliptanedo/theory.ucr.edu/academic-2019-ucrhep/content/home/faculty.md

 title = "Faculty"
 subtitle = "Particle Theory"

-haspast = false
+haspast = true
-recenttitle = "Emeritus"
+recenttitle = "Emeritus Faculty"

 # Order that this section will appear in.
 weight = 20